NosebleedPlant/Portfolio_Site/content/projects/techart/SpaceAndBodies.md

 # Shader Demo Scene
 ---

 Alot of these shaders were developed initally during exprementation for a video art peice titled "I'm figuring it out".
 In [Re;] I refined the the shaders and explored ways to improve their effectiveness by utalizing custom render features.
 A very high-level discussion on each effect is avilable under the file/folder structure section.
 In the project I both utalized the BLIT_ render features that I wrote as well as Cyanilux's Blit feature [[6](https://github.com/Cyanilux/URP_BlitRenderFeature)].
-The reason for this is, during development I wanted to be able to apply multiple materials at the same enjection point or manipulate certain properties which is not supported by Cyan's blit.
+The reason for this is, during development I wanted to be able to apply multiple shader passes at the same enjection point or manipulate certain properties which is not supported by Cyan's blit.
 Where custom funcationality was not needed I opted to simply use Cyan's blit.

 All the scenes utalize the BLIT_background feature along with materials in the MT_Enviorment folder to apply a texture to the screen before opaqes are rendered.
 I mention this here to avoid repeating it in the other sections.
 Variations of these material use shaders that either distort the base texture to create interesting patterns or apply masks for layering different textures.